 For many students, graduate school is not even on their radar.

-with respect to graduate school and that many will indeed choose that path.
+we hope that many will indeed choose that path.

 Of course, in computer science,

-to immediately start working at an existing company or a startup.
+the lucrative incentives to immediately start working at an existing company or a startup.

 If you are interested in working with me on summer research under the above conditions,